Any snowboarding gear is incomplete without proper snowboarding boots.

 Price: $150 – $450

 The double E in the brand name sure does make them sound like the best snowboard boots around, right?
 Well, these definitely are one of the finest stiff snowboard boots.
-The first and foremost thing you’ll notice with these boots is unprecedented response and never-ending support for your feet.
+The first and foremost thing you’ll notice with these boots is an unprecedented response and never-ending support for your feet.
 The asymmetric design provides much needed support to your ankles while diving but at the same time Dupont Surlyn backstay gives you an extremely responsive flex for powerful heelside turns.
 On top of all that, Deelexue offers 2 separate shields for the snowboard boots just in case you’re interested in giving the stiffness a boost.

 13. HMK Team Series Men’s Boa Focus Boots